paulovn/artifact-manager/README.md

 order for this to work, the remote server must be locally mounted as a network disk (a native SMB transport layer is in the works)

-[2] The first time this command is executed on a project will create the artifact repository for that project in the repository server.
+[2] The first time this command is executed on a project, it will create the artifact repository for that project in the repository server.

-[3] The only thing that gets overwritten is the _definition_ of the set of files in the branch.
-The files themselves do not get overwritten; if the same file (with the same path) has changed, a new copy is uploaded, but the previous one is preserved (since it may be still "alive" in another branch).
+[3] The only thing that gets overwritten is the _definition_ of the set of files covered by the branch.
+The files themselves do not get overwritten; if the same file (with the same path) has changed, it is uploaded as a new object, but the previous one is preserved (since it may still be "alive" in another branch).
 The future `purge` operation will clean the repository from orphaned objects (files no longer in any branch)